pes18fan/crud/README.md

 # sql-data-manager

-A simple web app capable of using SQL to store data entered through a form.
+A CRUD app for storing data entered through a HTML form.

 Written as part of a college project.